Kourosh-Davoudi/STL/README.md

+## STL Containers and Iterators

+Learning outcomes highlights:
+- How to use a <code>list</code> like <code>Student</code>
+- How to use <code> set </code>
+- How to use <code> map </code>
 ### Task1:
-Write a program that reads the names and grades of students then adds students in a <code>list</code> of <code>Student</code> so that the list is sorted in ascending order of grades (you need to find the appropriate position for the insertion).
+Write a program that reads the names and grades of students then adds students in a <code>list</code> of <code>Student</code>, so that the <code>list</code> is always sorted in ascending order of grades (you need to find the appropriate position for any insertion).
 The program prints the list (both name and grade) in ascending, and then in descending order (based on grade).
+Note: The <code>Student</code> class is implemented for you.

-Hint: You can define a list container like:
+Hint: You can define a <code>list<code> container like:
 ```C++
 list<Student> c;
 ```
 ## Task2:
-Write a program that reads the name and and grade of students form an input file and print name of students that have a mark less that 50 for the invitation purpose.
+Write a program that reads the names and and grades of students form an input file and print the name of students that have at least one mark less that 50 for the invitation purpose.
 The the printed list should not have any duplicate.

-Hint: You can define a list container like:
+Hint: You can define a <code>set</code> container like:
 ```C++
 set<string> c;
 ```